tinybirdco/tinybird-org-metrics-exporter/README.md

     max_returned_metrics: 10000 # Adjust this value as needed
 ```

-Remember to replace `api.tinybird.co` with your Tinybird host if the workspace is in a different region and use a `pipe-read-token` with permissions for the `organization_metrics` pipe.
+Remember to replace `api.tinybird.co` with your Tinybird host if the Workspace is in a different region.

 Start monitoring your Tinybird organization effortlessly with Prometheus metrics! 🎉